-Primary school lunch menu - Spring/Summer 2017 (pdf 1mb opens in new window)
+Primary school lunch menu - Autumn/Winter 2017 (pdf 1mb opens in new window)

-Secondary school lunch menu Spring term 2017 (word 74kb opens in new window)
+Secondary school lunch menu Autumn/Winter 2017 (word 74kb opens in new window)

-Please note: a number of secondary schools produce their own menus so the above document is for guidance only.
-Check the individual secondary school websites for choices on offer.
+Please note: a number of primary and secondary schools may produce their own menus so the above document is for guidance only.
+Check the individual school websites for choices on offer.